 Plaque contains bacteria that cause cavities and gum disease and is caused by improper cleaning that allows these bacteria to build up.
 Tartar occurs when this plaque hardens, and it attaches to your enamel, threatening your dental health.

-Generally, we’d recommend arranging an appointment with one of our dental hygienists 2-4 times a year.
+Generally, we’d recommend that you book an appointment with one of our dental hygienists 2-4 times a year.
 This ensures we can monitor any changes and symptoms together and work towards achieving and maintaining healthier gums.

 Gum disease is very easily prevented with the correct dental care.
-Ensuring that you brush your teeth every morning and night and floss or use interdental brushes between your teeth before bed is essential to keeping gum disease at bay.
-Some antiseptic mouthwashes may also help with preventing gum disease, and they will target the unwanted bacteria in your mouth.
+Ensuring that you brush and floss your teeth twice a day is essential to keeping gum disease at bay.
+Some antiseptic mouthwashes may also help with preventing gum disease whilst targeting the unwanted bacteria in your mouth.
 As well as routine at-home care, you should visit a dental nurse or hygienist twice a year to receive professional cleanings and advice.

 There are certain lifestyle factors and individual considerations that contribute to the development of gum disease.
 These include smoking, diabetes, a family history of the disease, high stress levels, and even some medication.